 Graduate students who desire a break from studies can request a leave of absence.
-This request must be made with the Dean of Graduate Studies using the Leave of Absence Request Form which also notifies the Division Chair, and Registrar.
+This request must be made with the Dean of Graduate Studies using the Leave of Absence Request Form on the Graduate Studies webpage.
 The maximum duration of the Leave of Absence is no more than one calendar year, and no application for re-admission will be required.